adammaj1/color_gradient/README.md

-What should and what should not do coloromap in scintific visualisation?
+What should and what should not do colormap in scientific visualisation?
 * should highlight features of the data
 * should not highlight features that are not in the data but only in the gradient itself
   * ["Many colour maps provided by vendors have highly uneven perceptual contrast over their range.
 Colour maps may have points of locally high colour contrast leading to the perception of false anomalies in your data when there is none.
 Conversely colour maps may also have 'flat spots' of low perceptual contrast that prevent you from seeing features in the data."](https://peterkovesi.com/projects/colourmaps/)